Last Updated on June 8, 2025 by Travelationship

 Lodging:

 We stayed at the Pension Atelier 12.
 Alex was so helpful and pleasant.
 He made us feel right at home.
 Pension Atelier 12 has more of a bed-and-breakfast feel than a mini hotel.
 Breakfast was included and consisted of bread, meats, cheeses, fruits, and yogurt.
-Another great feature, the Old Town and Castle Quarters were within walking distance from the hotel.
+Another great feature was that the Old Town and Castle Quarters were within walking distance of the hotel.
 Alex gave us great recommendations for places to visit and to eat.

 Prague Logistics: